1. Purpose of policy

 (a) giving written advice of the outcome to each candidate

-(b) emailing the relevant electorate advising of the outcome and placing the outcome on the Council Elections section of the Portal.
+(b) emailing the relevant electorate advising of the outcome and placing the outcome on the Council Elections section of the relevant electronic platform.

-12.1 Appeals against the conduct of an election or outcome of an election, held under this policy, will be made in writing to the Returning Officer, who will review all of the available facts and decide on the appropriate course of action.
+12.1 Complaints about the conduct of an election, held under this policy, will be made in writing to the Returning Officer, who will review all of the available facts and decide on the appropriate course of action.
+Where the complaint is regarding the conduct of the Returning Officer, the complaint will be referred to the Vice-Chancellor and President.

-12.3 Council will be informed of the outcome of any appeals made under this policy.
+12.3 Council will be informed of the outcome of any complaints made under this policy.